About the Project / Acerca de este proyecto

 Associate Professor of Spanish and Latin American Studies, University of Wisconsin-La Crosse

 Granados curated this exhibit, selecting and translating documents and texts for the website and directing all aspects relating to the historical and academic organization of the site.
 Granados also coordinated the participation of Cuban refugees in the curating of the exhibit and public events planned for the project.
-Granados grew up in Havana, Cuba.
-He’s authored and edited several collections.
-His areas of study include cultural approaches on migration, collective memory and the role of public scholarship in community.
+Granados grew up in Havana, Cuba, and has lived in La Crosse for a decade.

 Jenny DeRocher